usnistgov/feasst/tutorial/README.rst

    grep -r --include=*.h RandomMT19937

 And find that the class is part of the `Math <plugin/math/README.html>`_ plugin.
-Searching the GitHub repository is another option.

 Python and C++ interface
 ===============================

 FEASST may also be called directly in Python and C++ as a `library <library/tutorial.html>`_.
-Note that these interfaces may change with minor version.
+Note that the Python and C++ interfaces may change with minor version.
 Thus, the Python and C++ interfaces are not recommended for beginning users.